dropbox/dropbox-sdk-rust/README.md

 Doing so requires a working Python environment and some dependencies.
 See the Stone documentation for details.

+## Status of this SDK

+This SDK is not yet official.
+What does this mean?
+* There is no formal Dropbox support for the SDK at this point.
+* Bugs may or may not get fixed.
+* Not all SDK features may be implemented.

+However, that said,
+* The SDK is usable!
+* We are happy to get feedback and/or pull requests from the community!

 ## HTTP Client

 To actually use the API calls, you need a HTTP client -- all functions take a